 As a matter of comparison, a base-model iPhone 16 Pro Max retails for $65 more (in the US).
 In China, where Apple devices are significantly more expensive, you can get an iPhone 16 Pro for those CNY 7,999.

-Now, bear in mind that iPhones’ screens don’t fold, nevermind fold twice.
+Bear in mind that iPhone screens don’t fold, let alone fold twice.
 Well, you can fold them by applying enough force, but they’re unlikely to work afterward.

 But also, the latest Apple phones have a lot of advantages.
 For starters, they have Apple Intelligence (in most countries) and overwhelming performance (the Mate XT Ultimate uses a midrange chipset).
-There is also all the embargo issues that prevent Huawei devices from using most US-based apps and services.
+There are also the embargo issues that prevent Huawei devices from using most US-based apps and services.

 If foldable devices are a niche category, what to say about triple-foldables?
-And, as it usually happens with niches, the evolution comes at a very significant price.
-You can’t expect innovations to happen without proper funding right?
+As it usually happens with niches, the evolution comes at a very significant price.
+You can’t expect innovation to happen without proper funding, right?
 As for whether phones that can be “origami-ed” are useful, that’s a matter of taste.
 And having a large enough wallet, maybe.